 UPDATE: Sadly, as you can tell from the

 broken missing videos above, all Kure Kure Takora episodes have been removed from YouTube by their copyright owner, Toho Co.
 Ltd. (the people responsible for Godzilla, BTW).
 I guess it was inevitable, but humanity is worse off for the lack of ready access to the valuable life-lesson of Kure Kure Takora.
 The above-mentioned fan blog that was uploading the episodes has a statement.
 If you want to see them again legally, I guess you'll have to find an out-of-print copy of a DVD collection from Japan, which you may or may not be allowed to view in your region.
 Good luck.

 UPDATE 2014-08-21: Here are some other videos to make up for the removed ones.
-First, two extended versions of the theme song -- almost as long as an episode (lyrics in Japanese [Google translate isn't much help, but it seems to be his back story] and scans of the record cover) -- one with still images and another with some simple stop-motion of a Takora toy and someone capering about in a Takora costume:
+First, an extended version of the theme song -- almost as long as an episode (lyrics in Japanese [Google translate isn't much help, but it seems to be his back story] and scans of the record cover) -- with some simple stop-motion of a Takora toy and someone capering about in a Takora costume: